dub-flow/veracode-javascript-packager/README.md

     veracode-js-packager [flags]

 Flags:
-  -source string     The path to the JavaScript app you want to package (default "./sample-projects/sample-node-project") -target string     The path where you want the vc-output.zip to be stored to (default ".")
+  -s, --source string   The path to the JavaScript app you want to package (default "./sample-projects/sample-node-project") -t, --target string   The path where you want the vc-output.zip to be stored to (default ".")
-  -tests string      The path that contains your test files (relative to the source).
+  --tests string        The path that contains your test files (relative to the source).
 Uses a heuristic to identify tests automatically in case no path is provided (default "")
-  -debug bool        Sets the log level to Debug if set to '-debug=true' (default "false")
+  --debug bool          Sets the log level to Debug if set to '-debug=true' (default "false")

 Examples:
-    ./veracode-js-packager -source my-js-app -target .
+    ./veracode-js-packager -s my-js-app -t .
-    ./veracode-js-packager -source my-js-app -target . -tests tests -debug=false
+    ./veracode-js-packager --source my-js-app --target . --tests tests --debug=false
 ```

 # What does it do? 🔎

-- Creates a zip of the `-source` folder and puts it into the provided `-target` directory as `vc-output.zip`
+- Creates a zip of the `--source` folder and puts it into the provided `--target` directory as `vc-output.zip`
 - `Features`:
     - This tool creates a zip of your application ready to be uploaded to the Veracode Platform
     - It prevents common, non-required, files from being a part of the zip (such as `node_modules`, `tests`)